VanzT/Z80-4-M5Cardputer/README.md

 To install:
 1. Clone this repo or download the code and unzip
-2. Edit credentials.h to include your network's SSID and password.
+2. Edit \Z80-4-M5Cardputer-main\SD Card Files\z80\creds.txt to include your network's SSID and password.
+Replace the examples with your SSID and wifi password (remove the "<" and ">" symbols).
 This is so you can telnet to the Cardputer and not have to connect it by USB/serial to use it (although you can still do so).
 3. Open ESP32_Z80_Emulator.ino in the \ESP32_Z80_Emulator folder with Arduino IDE
 4. In the Sketch menu, choose "Export Compiled Binary"  (you may need to install dependencies if it screams during compilation)
 5. Once compiled, grab the ESP32_Z80_Emulator.ino.bin from the build folder and place on the SD card (with M5 Launcher already installed) into the downloads folder